• Skip to main content

 Gallant (swimming) reflex:

 This is another one of the newborn reflexes I would have never thought to look for.
-When holding a baby facing down across your arm (back facing you), if you stroke alongside his/her spine the back will curve/squirm to the side you stroke.
+When holding a baby facing down across your arm (back facing you), if you stroke alongside their spine, the back will curve/squirm to the side you stroke.
 It looks almost as if the baby is swimming (hence the name).

 Related reading: A Parent’s Guide to Understanding the 4 Attachment Styles